MichaelGKing/Curdle-Wordle-Clone-/README.md

 1. Ensure that python3 and pip are both installed and set up on your host machine

-2. After cloning the repositor to your host machine, in a new bash terminal session, navigate to the repository root folder
+2. After cloning the repository to your host machine, in a new bash terminal session, navigate to the repository root folder

 3. Create new virtual python environment within the current directory and activate the environment